• Skip to primary navigation

 A baked sweet potato souffle in a casserole dish next to serving spoons.

-Easy Sweet Potato Souffle with Pears
+Easy Recipe for Sweet Potato Souffle with Pears

 Author: Barbara Curry